arthurjyong/rostermonster/README.md

 - `input.xlsx`
   Example Excel input file.
 Contains the expected sheet structure for MO names, dates, requests, public holidays, previous call points and trainee flags (with names anonymised).

-- `figures/`
-  Example plots and/or scripts used to produce figures for the accompanying manuscript.

 ---

 ## Basic usage